frovedis/frovedis/doc/manual/python/ml/word2vec.md

     wv_model.save(model, binary = False)

 This will save the word2vec model information on the path "/out/text_model.txt".
+It would raise exception if the 'text_model.txt' file already existed with same name.

 The 'text_model.txt' file contains the count of all the words with total frequency greater than 'minCount', 'hiddenSize' and dictionary having words (as keys) and embeddings (as values).